OpenTranslationBible/open-bible/en-GB/53.2 Thessalonians/md/2-thessalonians-01.md

 ## 2 Thessalonians 1:12

-so that the name of our Lord Jesus will be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus Christ.
+so that the name of our Lord Jesus may be glorified in you, and you in Him, through the grace of our God and the Lord Jesus Christ.